May 6-8, 2025

 Preventing condensation and ensuring proper HVAC design are critical to maintaining hygienic standards in food processing environments.
 This moderated panel explores strategies for controlling humidity, preventing moisture buildup, and designing HVAC systems that support sanitation.
 Learn how effective planning and installation minimize contamination risks, enhance air quality, and ensure compliance with hygienic best practices.

-2:00 P.M. - 2:45 P.M.
+2:00 - 2:45 P.M.

 Equipment Design & Fabrication track